Desexing Your Pet

 Recommended age for desexing

 The age at which your pet should be desexed varies based on your pet’s breed.
-As a general rule, cats and smaller breeds of dogs are more frequently desexed at around six months of age whilst the larger dog breeds are desexed when they attain their full bone growth.
+As a general rule, cats and smaller breeds of dogs are more frequently desexed at around six months of age whilst larger dog breeds are desexed when they attain their full bone growth.
 Our veterinary team will take into consideration everything that’s special about your pet before giving any recommendations.
-Chat to our team to learn more.
+Speak with our team to learn more.

 What is desexing?